Tanq16/blog_site/_posts/homelab/2025-01-29-homelab-npm.md

 - I should be able to use the same domain inside my home network and it should directly route to my Debian server rather than going over the internet,
 - My services exposed externally should have authentication, while those within the network should not.

-The Software Stack I'll be using contains of the following ->
+The Software Stack I'll be using contains of the following &rarr;

 - Nginx Proxy Manager
     - There are a lot of alternatives to this like Caddy or even configuring vanilla Nginx for it.